Consumer Medicine Information

 Some serious side effects that may occur include:

 - Heart problems, including heart attack or a disturbed heartbeat, enlargement of the heart.
 As a precaution, your doctor may have to order some special straightforward heart function tests, both before and during your treatment.

 - Chest pain with or without rapid breathing.

 - Lung problems, including shortness of breath, wheezing or difficulty breathing.

 - Abdominal pain or tenderness, stomach discomfort, vomiting blood or passing black stools.

 - Yellowing of the skin and eyes caused by inflammation of the liver (hepatitis).

-- Bleeding, which can sometimes be serious if you are also taking aspirin.
+- Unexplained bruising or bleeding, which can sometimes be serious if you are also taking aspirin.

 Less serious side effects that may occur include: